 Played with venomous relish by Ernest Thesinger, Pretorius is a brilliant, menacing and unbelievably camp.
 Pretorius is the first in a long line of characters in Frankenstein movies who play what I think of as the Dr Caligari role.

-In the horror classic The Cabinet of Dr Caligari, Caligari hypnotises Cesar the Somnambulist to do his bidding.
-This same sort of character goads or manipulates the Monster into doing his evil bidding.
-Good examples of this character include Zoltan in Evil of Frankenstein, Dr Polidori in Frankenstein: the True Story, and even Malcome in Blackenstein.
-Probably the best known iteration of the character is Bela Lugosi’s Ygor from Son of Frankenstein and Ghost of Frankenstein.
+In the horror classic The Cabinet of Dr Caligari, the weak and elderly Caligari hypnotises the young, strong Cesar the Somnambulist to do his evil bidding.
+In many Frankenstein movies, a similar sort of character goads or manipulates the Monster into being his muscle.
+Good examples of this character include Zoltan in Evil of Frankenstein, Dr Polidori in Frankenstein: the True Story, and even Malcom in Blackenstein, though probably the best known iteration of the character is Bela Lugosi’s Ygor from Son of Frankenstein and Ghost of Frankenstein.

 The need for a character like this are twofold.
 The Monster is physically dangerous, but not much of a planner so the Calagari character allows for more complex plotting.
 Further, we want our sympathies to remain with the Monster, and the Caligari character takes a lot of the moral responsibility away from him.

-Pretorius is a former teacher of Frankenstein, who has lost his job at the university for ‘knowing too much’.
+Pretorius is introduced as a former teacher of Frankenstein, who has lost his job at the university for ‘knowing too much’.
 What exactly his past relationship is with Frankenstein is unclear, but upon entry into the Frankenstein house he becomes a rival of Elizabeth and a seducer of Henry.
-The idea that Frankenstein’s heterosexual relationship Elizabeth was directly at odds to his creation of his Monster was visible in the first film, but is unmissable in this one.
+The idea that Frankenstein’s heterosexual relationship Elizabeth is directly at odds to his creation of his Monster is hinted at in the first film, but is unmissable in this one.
 It is only the absence of Elizabeth that allows Frankenstein to make the Bride.
 Elizabeth’s (slightly baffling) reappearance allows Frankenstein almost magically to extricate himself from Pretorius’ clutches.

-In the end, Pretorius has to threaten Frankenstein in order to bring him over to his side, but Frankenstein’s constant equivocating muddies the water.
+Granted, Pretorius has to threaten Frankenstein in order to bring him over to his side, but Frankenstein’s constant equivocating muddies the water.
 To what extent does Pretorius twist Frankenstein’s arm, and to what extent is Frankenstein allowing his arm to be twisted?
-Or, more accurately, to what extent is he allowing himself to be seduced?
+Or rather, to what extent is he allowing himself to be seduced?
 Frankenstein’s goals seem similar to those of Pretorius, the difference being that while Frankenstein equivocates, Pretorius is gloriously, gloatingly evil.
-‘Sometimes I have wondered whether life would be more amusing if we were all devils, no nonsense about angels or being good," he says.
+"Sometimes I have wondered whether life would be more amusing if we were all devils, no nonsense about angels or being good," he says.

 Then there’s the question of the stolen heart.
 Lacking a suitable heart for his creation, Pretorius pretends to send his minion, Ludwig, in search of a recent accident victim.
-Ludwig kills a woman and Pretorius clearly knows it, but lies to Frankenstein.
+Ludwig kills a woman and Pretorius clearly knows it, but lies to Frankenstein about the heart's origin.
 Frankenstein accepts his fishy story without further question.
 Is he actually a good man who needs to be tricked, or a heartless bastard who wants to pretend not to know where his parts come from?

 The Bride.
 Beautifully design, beautifully acted, she becomes a horror icon in less than five minutes of screen time.
 In the original novel, the Monster forces Frankenstein to build his mate, but Frankenstein cannot bring himself to complete the task, destroying his work.
-He cannot bear the idea that the Monster might reproduce, and create a race of monsters.* In Bride¸ both Frankenstein and Pretorius talk about producing a race of Monsters.
-Their intention for the Bride is presumably that she should be the mother of this race.
+He cannot bear the idea that the Monster might reproduce, and create a race of monsters.* In Bride, both Frankenstein and Pretorius talk about producing a race of Monsters, presumably intending the Bride to be the mother of this race.
 The Monster simply wants a friend and companion.
 Given his childlike nature, it is unclear whether this desire is sexual in nature.

 * When I first read Frankenstein as a teenager, I wondered why this was a problem.
 Wouldn’t their child simply be a human, the genetic offspring of whichever donors provided the Monster’s testes and the Bride’s ovaries?
 As an adult, that sort of pedantry appeals to me less.